tslocke/hobocookbook/manual/controllers.markdown

  - `:field` -- specify a field to complete on.
 Defaults to the name (first argument) of the autocompleter.
  - `:limit` -- maximum number of completions.
 Defaults to 10.
- - `:param` -- name of the parameter in which to expect the user's input.
+ - `:param` -- name of the parameter in which to expect the user's
+ - input.
 Defaults to `:query`
  - `:query_scope` -- a named scope used to do the database query.
-Change this to control things such as handling of multiple words, case sensitivity, etc. For our example this would be `email_address_contains`.
+Change this to control things such as handling of multiple words, case sensitivity, etc. For our example this would be `:email_address_contains`.
 Note that this is one of Hobo's automatic scopes.
+Instead of a single named scope, you may instead pass a list of named scopes.

 ## Further customisation